Konda Lakshma Reddy

 Konda Lakshma Reddy was an Indian politician and former legislator of Andhra Pradesh Legislative Assembly.
 He represented Chevella from 1983 to 1985.

-Lakshma Reddy is the grandson of former Deputy Chief Minister of undivided Andhra Pradesh Konda Venkata Ranga Reddy.
+Reddy was the grandson of the Deputy Chief Minister of undivided Andhra Pradesh, Konda Venkata Ranga Reddy.

-Lakshma Reddy started a local news agency News & Services Syndicate (NSS) in 1980 with a passion for journalism.
+Reddy started a local news agency News & Services Syndicate (NSS) in 1980 with a passion for journalism.
 He also worked as President of Jubilee Hills Journalists Cooperative Housing Society and Press Club of Hyderabad.

 Political career

-Lakshma Reddy represented Chevella from 1983 to 1985.
+Reddy represented Chevella from 1983 to 1985.
 He held Chairman of Andhra Pradesh Sports council, Spokesperson and Grievance Cell Chairman of Andhra Pradesh Congress Committee (APCC) and unsuccessfully contested Lok Sabha elections in 1999 and 2014 from Hyderabad Lok Sabha constituency.

 Death

-Lakshma Reddy undergoing treatment for age-related ailments at Apollo Hospital in Hyderabad died on 13 October 2025 at the age of 84.
-He is survived by his wife and two children.
+Reddy undergoing treatment for age-related ailments at Apollo Hospital in Hyderabad died on 13 October 2025 at the age of 84.